Coach Joe Curreri's 12U ballclub boasts a 19-6 record and two tournament titles already this spring.

 Deom also went deep.
 Ryan reached base four times with a single, two walks an a homer.
 He accounted for seven runs including four RBIs.

-Page 3 of 3 - Dell'Aquila closed out his weekend with a perfect 3-for-3 day against the Hitting Connection Bulldogs, an elite team from Uxbridge (MA).
+Dell'Aquila closed out his weekend with a perfect 3-for-3 day against the Hitting Connection Bulldogs, an elite team from Uxbridge (MA).
 Anthony crushed two homers, doubled, scored three times and drove in five runs.

 Klapak was far & away the tournament's most prodigious slugger.
 A third baseman who throws right and bats left, Zach wound up with three round-trippers and an eye-popping 12 RBIs.

 Thanks in large part to these hitting heroics, the Pride won three of its four games at this Memorial Day baseball extravaganza.